dglaude/CircuitPython_ContactScanner/README.md

 ## itsybitsy_nrf_blink_scanner.py Simple LED interface, just blink a number of time every 5 seconds

-This is made for the ItsyBitsy NRF, but could work on Feather NRF or Feather Sense.
+This is made for the ItsyBitsy NRF, blinking the Blue LED.
+(turning off the DotStar)

+## feather_nrf52_blink.py Same as above but on Feather nRF52840 (and maybe sense)

+This is made for the Feather NRF, blinking the Blue LED.
+(turning off the NeoPixel)

 ## Understanding the colour code (Circuit Playground Bluefruit)